erinvdoyle/equisync/README.md

 ![Success Messages](./equisync/docs/images/ss-login-success.png)

-- Once the user logs into EquiSync, they are redirected to their user dashboard
+- Once the user logs into EquiSync, they are redirected to their user dashboard.
+The dashboard features a sidebar with links that help the user easily navigate to the dashboard section of their choosing.
+This sidebar retracts on screen sizes below 769px.

 ![User Dashboard](./equisync/docs/images/ss-dash1.png)

+- Noticfications can be accesed through the user profile icon

 ![Notifications](./equisync/docs/images/ss-dash2.png)

+- Notifications also appear in the user dashboard, right next to any schedules appointments for the user's horse(S)

 ![Notifications and Appointments](./equisync/docs/images/ss-dash3.png)

+- All relevant informatin for feeding, exercise, competition results, and the user's own community interactions are includen in the various dashboard sections, with clickable section headers as well as buttons for easy navigation

 ![Feeding and Exercise Schedule](./equisync/docs/images/ss-dash4.png)

 ![Events, Results, Community](./equisync/docs/images/ss-dash5.png)

 ### Horses

+- A list of all the stable's horses can be found on the Horses profile page.
+The user may add a horse, which requires admin approval.
+Both the admin and the user receive notifications when a user creates a horse and when an admin approves it.

 ![Horse Profile List](./equisync/docs/images/ss-horses.png)

 ![Adding a Horse](./equisync/docs/images/ss-horses2.png)